ably/specification/specifications/features.md

   - `(RTL10b)` Additionally supports the param `untilAttach`, which if true, will only retrive messages prior to the moment that the channel was attached.
 This bound is specified by passing the querystring param `fromSerial` with the serial number assigned to the channel in the `ATTACHED` `ProtocolMessage`.
 If the `untilAttach` param is specified when the channel is not attached, it results in an error
   - `(RTL10c)` Returns a `PaginatedResult` page containing the first page of messages in the `PaginatedResult#items` attribute returned from the history request
   - `(RTL10d)` A test should exist that publishes messages from one client, and upon confirmation of message delivery, a history request should be made on another client to ensure all messages are available
 - `(RTL12)` An attached channel may receive an additional `ATTACHED` `ProtocolMessage` from Ably at any point, however this is typically triggered following a transport being upgraded or resumed.
-If the `ATTACHED` message contains an `error`, the error should be emitted on the channel, the `Channel#errorReason` should be set, and the channel should remain attached.
-An `ATTACHED` state change event should not be emitted by the `Channel` if the `Channel` is already `ATTACHED` (i.e. no state change has occurred)
+If the `ATTACHED` message contains an `error`, the error should be emitted as a `ERROR` event on the channel and the channel should remain attached.
+An `ATTACHED` state change event should not be emitted by the `Channel` if the `Channel` is already `ATTACHED` as no state change has occurred

 ### Presence {#realtime-presence}

 - `(RTP1)` When a channel `ATTACHED` `ProtocolMessage` is received, the `ProtocolMessage` may contain a bit flag with value 1 indicating that there are currently members present on the channel.
 If members are present, subsequent `ProtocolMessage SYNC` messages will be delivered with presence members (messages) until the `SYNC` operation is complete.
 If there is no flag or the right most bit is zero, then the presence map should be considered in sync immediately as there are no members present on the channel at the time of attach
-- `(RTP2)` A [PresenceMap](https://github.com/ably/ably-java/blob/master/src/io/ably/realtime/Presence.java#L384-L529) should be used to maintain a list of members present on a channel.
+- `(RTP2)` A [`PresenceMap`](https://github.com/ably/ably-java/blob/master/src/io/ably/realtime/Presence.java#L384-L529) should be used to maintain a list of members present on a channel.
 As there are no guarantees that during the `SYNC` phase presence events will arrive in order i.e. a leave event for a member can arrive before that member is later registered as as present as part of the initial `SYNC` operation.
 As such, until the `SYNC` operation is complete, timestamps must be recorded for all members to ensure the most recent present state is used, see the [Java implementation](https://github.com/ably/ably-java/blob/master/src/io/ably/realtime/Presence.java#L418-L431).
 Once a `SYNC` event is complete, the members that are now considered `ABSENT` can be removed from the map, see the [Java implementation](https://github.com/ably/ably-java/blob/master/src/io/ably/realtime/Presence.java#L504-L509)
 - `(RTP3)` If a `SYNC` operation is underway but not yet complete, and the transport is disconnected unexpectedly, then if the connection is resumed successfully, it is the responsibility of the client library to complete the `SYNC` operation.
 The client library requests a `SYNC` resume by sending a `SYNC` `ProtocolMessage` with the last received sync serial number.
 See the [Ruby implementation](https://github.com/ably/ably-ruby/blob/7b18a20/lib/ably/realtime/presence/members_map.rb#L169-L176) and the [Ruby test](https://github.com/ably/ably-ruby/blob/7b18a20/spec/acceptance/realtime/presence_spec.rb#L1338-L1357)
+- `(RTP17)` The Presence object is also responsible for keeping a separate copy of an object similar to the `PresenceMap` containing only members that match the current `connectionId`.
+Any `ENTER`, `PRESENT`, `UPDATE` or `LEAVE` event that matches the current `connectionId` should be applied to this object in the same way it is done for the `PresenceMap`.
+This object should be private and is used to maintain a list of members that need to be automatically re-entered by the `Presence` object when a `Channel` becomes `ATTACHED` and [`resumed`](#TH4) is false indicating that channel continuity was lost.
+  - `(RTP17a)` All members associated with the current connection are published as a `PresenceMessage` on the `Channel` irrespective of whether the client has permission to subscribe or the `Channel` is configured to publish presence events.
+A test should exist that attaches to a `Channel` with a `presence` capability and without a `subscribe` capability.
+It should then enter the `Channel` and ensure that the member entered from the current connection is present in the internal and public presence set available via [`Presence#get`](#RTP11)
 - `(RTP4)` Ensure a test exists that enters 250 members using `Presence#enterClient` on a single connection, and checks for `PRESENT` events to be emitted on another connection for each member, and once sync is complete, all 250 members should be present in a `Presence#get` request
 - `(RTP5)` Channel state change side effects:
-  - `(RTP5a)` If the channel enters the `DETACHED` or `FAILED` state then all queued presence messages will fail immediately, and the presence map is cleared
+  - `(RTP5a)` If the channel enters the `DETACHED`, `SUSPENDED` or `FAILED` state then all queued presence messages will fail immediately, and the presence map is cleared
-  - `(RTP5b)` If a channel enters the `ATTACHED` state then all queued presence messages will be sent immediately and a presence `SYNC` will be initiated implicitly
+  - `(RTP5b)` If a channel enters the `ATTACHED` state then all queued presence messages will be sent immediately and a presence `SYNC` will be initiated implicitly by the Ably service
+  - `(RTP5c)` In addition, when a channel becomes `ATTACHED`, the [`resumed` flag](#TH4) is false, and it is known that there were previously members on the channel associated with the previous connection (see [internal `PresenceMap` RTP17](#RTP17)), each of those members should be re-entered into the channel automatically using the `clientId` and `data` attributes to populate a new `ENTER` `PresenceMessage`.
+Once all of the `ENTER` presence messages have been published, the [internal `PresenceMap` used to keep track of members present from this client's connection](#RTP17) should return to it's initial state ensuring it contains no members.
+When the realtime system publishes a `PresenceMessage` for each member back for the current `Channel`, the internal `PresenceMap` will be once again populated with all of the new members re-entered for this connection
+  - `(RTP5d)` If any of the automatic `ENTER` presence messages published in [RTP5c](#RTP5c) fail, then the error message received from Ably should be emitted as an `ERROR` event on the `Channel` with Ably error code `91201`
+  - `(RTP5e)` If the channel enters the `DETACHED` or `FAILED` state, the [internal `PresenceMap` used to keep track of members present from this client's connection](#RTP17) should return to it's initial state ensuring it contains no members.
+Members are never automatically re-entered once the channel has become `DETACHED` or `FAILED`
 - `(RTP16)` Connection state conditions:
   - `(RTP16a)` If the connection is `CONNECTED` and the channel is `ATTACHED` then all presence messages are published immediately
   - `(RTP16b)` If the connection is `INITIALIZED`, `CONNECTING` or `DISCONNECTED` or the channel is `ATTACHING`, and `ClientOptions#queueMessages` has not been explicitly set to false, then all presence messages will be queued and delivered as soon as the connection state returns to `CONNECTED` and the channel is `ATTACHED`